 Descriptive Names

-Descriptive product names vividly showcase the product and its benefits, empowering consumers to grasp its purpose and exceptional qualities.
-When performed correctly, descriptive names wield substantial influence over customers’ experience, as a name can undeniably create a positive impression, significantly elevating the likelihood of customer purchases.
+Descriptive product names vividly showcase the product and its benefits, helping consumers understand its purpose and exceptional qualities.
+When used correctly, descriptive names wield substantial influence over customers’ experience, as a name can undeniably create a positive impression, significantly elevating the likelihood of customer purchases.

 Suggestive Names